-While homeownership is an essential factor in building wealth, navigating the process can sometimes feel daunting.
-There are many questions, starting with the obvious—am I even eligible for a home loan?
-Then other questions begin to pile up.
-What are my qualifiers?
-Can I get financial assistance?
-How do I even begin the home loan process?
-The good news is that there is help available for qualified members of the nursing profession.
+While homeownership is essential in building wealth, navigating the process can sometimes feel daunting.
+As a nurse, there are many questions, starting with the obvious—am I even eligible for a home loan?
+The fact is there are many mortgage loan options available for nurses.
+However, you will need to put in extra work.

 I’m a staff nurse can I get a home loan?